 top of page

-In 2023, iRobot kicked off an initiative to learn key attributes of users’ homes, automatically.
+In 2023, iRobot launched an initiative to automatically learn key attributes of users' homes, starting with the Roomba's ability to identify room types.

 SKILLS